Audiences expect a high volume of content that balances novelty, innovation and excitement.

-Great for: Small groups; People who need a large quantity of ideas in a short amount of time.
+Great for: Small groups; people who need a large quantity of ideas in a short amount of time

-Great for: Small or large groups; People who find it difficult to create ideas or identify solutions to a problem directly, or people who already have an asset but want to optimize it.
+Great for: Small or large groups; people who find it difficult to create ideas or identify solutions to a problem directly, or people who already have an asset but want to optimize it

-For example, if you’re trying to create an awesome piece of branded content to increase conversions and brand recognition, you might ask: “How can we get 1 million hits on this content?”
-But rephrase the question to: “How can we make sure no one engages with this content?”
-If you already have a piece of content and want to optimize it, then ask: “How can I make this asset worse?”
+For example, if you’re trying to create an awesome piece of branded content to increase conversions and brand recognition, you might ask, “How can we get one million people to read this content?”
+But in reverse brainstorming, you ask the opposite question: “How can we make sure no one engages with this content?”
+If you want to optimize an existing piece of content, then ask, “How can I make this asset worse?”